• Indo-European Languages

 published in 1855, but reprinted as Petrie’s Complete Irish Music, 1,582

 Traditional Tunes [mostly without words], edited by Charles Villiers, Dover,

 Stanford, 2003.
 Petrie gives several pages of plough whistles and the most

 popular one is No. 1051, collected from Queen’s County or King’s County.
 There

 are also some plow whistles published by Edward Bunting in Ancient Music of

 Ireland in 1840.
 Both of these sources are available on the net at the IMSLP

-Rituals and songs for Blessing the Seed and Charming the Plough have counterparts all across Europe and go back to Pagan times.
-These traditions were always important to people who were dependent on agriculture for their lives and livelihood.
-We can recognize the ancient Goddesses who are invoked in the oldest texts, and from more recent times, beautiful folk songs celebrate and encourage the work of farmers.
+Rituals and songs for Charming the Plough have counterparts all across Europe and go back to Pagan times.
+These traditions are always important to people who are dependent on agriculture for their lives and livelihood.

-This page used to be at pierce.yolasite.com/plowsongs but Yola has gone out of business so the page has been migrated here.
+This page used to be at pierce.yolasite.com/plowsongs but Yola was hacked in November 2011 and they have never been able to repair the damage to their servers so the page has been migrated here.